 Floating 500km off Senegal’s coast, Cape Verde is a little-known hub of family fun.
+Have you ever wondered is Cape Verde a good family holiday destination?
+The answer is yes, it definitely is!
 If you’re travelling with kids in tow, your best bet in terms of islands has to be Boa Vista and Sal.
 The pair offer holiday activities for all clan members, from Granny to Grumpy Teenager.
 Sound good?
 We’ve listed four ways for your family to enjoy the “African Caribbean”.

 Cape Verde holidays are great for adventurers.
 If your little ones love sea life, take them turtle-watching in Sal or snorkelling in Boa Vista.
 Don’t worry, the underwater activities are for adults too.
 When it comes to gliding among corals, age is nothing but a number!